benfollis/paperboy_analyzer/README.md

-# paperboy_fetcher
+# paperboy_analyzer
-Python binary that fetches a url and extracts text from it
+Python binary that extracts articles from raw rss downloads gathered by paperboy_fetcher